ahoymarcus/nextjs-myjs-tech-blog/articles/css-methodologies-overview-2022-04-23.md

 #### SMACSS (Scalable and Modular Architecture for CSS)

-The SMACSS (Scalable and Modular Architecture for CSS) allows to the creation of a modular design in larger projects, using 5 categories for the CSS to have its files arranged in a clear and redable structure.
+The SMACSS (Scalable and Modular Architecture for CSS) allows to the creation of a modular design in larger projects, using 5 categories for the CSS to have its files arranged in a clear and redable structure:

+1. **Base**: these should be the default values used across the entire site for all elements.
+2. **Layout**: it divides the pages into major sections with the responsabilidty to properly position the elements on the page.
+3. **Module**: these contains the core reusable blocks, and should represent the independent page fragments/components that has specific functionalities.
+4. **State**: it denotes the variations for each element, as it auguments other styles under given conditions.
+5. **Theme**: it should be akin to the 'state' category, but it applies to modules and layouts.
+    5.1.
+Mostly these are elements that repeat across the whole project like the rules of the primary colors, shapes, borders, shadows, and such.